mohammadakz/Breast-Cancer/README.md

 # Breast-Cancer
-This is an implementation of Logistic regression on Breast Cancer dataste
+This is an implementation of Logistic regression to predict Breast Cancer